dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 # What's new (Windows Forms.NET)

-Windows Forms for .NET adds the following features and enhancements over .NET Framework.
+Windows Forms for .NET 5.0 adds the following features and enhancements over .NET Framework.

-There are a few breaking changes you should be aware of when migrating from .NET Framework to .NET.
+There are a few breaking changes you should be aware of when migrating from .NET Framework to .NET 5.0.
 For more information, see [Breaking changes in Windows Forms](/dotnet/core/compatibility/winforms).

 ## Enhanced features

 - Microsoft UI Automation patterns work better with accessibility tools like Narrator and Jaws.
-- Significant work on performance and reliability.
+- Improved performance and reliability.
 - Better support for high DPI resolutions such as 4k monitors.
 - The default font matches the current Windows design recommendations.